-If you’re in your senior years and wonder if you should buy life insurance, you may also think that you’re too old to buy it.
+If you’re in your senior year and wonder if you should buy life insurance, you may also think you’re too old to buy it.

 Did You Try Out Our Life Insurance Quote Comparison Tool?
 Save BIG!